FrayJorge/FJ_insects/FJinsects.md

 To Do List
 -------------------------

-* plots of biomass and nums for Malaise and Barber traps with rainfall bars
+* Add X Axis label "Month" on Fig. 1
+* Add X Axis label "Year" on Fig. 2
+* Increase Fig.2 axis font size
+* save as Jpeg

 Data Sources
 -------------------------

-* Insect data through 2013originally harvested from a sigmaplot file (Insect Data.jnb) received by email from pmeserve@uidaho.edu on 20150427.
+* Insect data through 2013 originally harvested from a sigmaplot file (Insect Data.jnb) received by email from pmeserve@uidaho.edu on 20150427.
 * 2014 data harvested from two spreadsheets ("Barber data.03-14.unhide.wksht.xlsx" & "Malaise data.04-14.unhide.wksht.xlsx") received by email from pmeserve@uidaho.edu on 20151014
 * Data saved as a csv file
 * Data Definitions